sportai/sportai_site/_posts/2024-7-25-Fantasy-Draft-2024-Top-Rookies-and-Busts.md

 SportAI uses its **unique Score+ metric** from its in-house algorithms to **project future fantasy performance** relative to other players.

-The statistic accounts for **performance variance** and **goes beyond normal benchmarks**, using data points such as injuries, team achievement, opponent performance, and more.
+The statistic accounts for **performance variance** and **goes beyond normal benchmarks**, using data points such as injuries, team achievement, and more.